Button Quail: Adorable By Any Name

 “Button quail make good pets and generally become tame enough to ac-cept meal worms and other treats from their owner’s fingertips,” McDonald says.
 “However,” she warns, “they do not like to be handled.”
 As a defense mechanism, when handled, their heart rate goes up by about 30 percent and their body temperature raises by a degree or two.
 This combination causes a drop in the hormone prolactin and some of their soft feathers fall out.
 “This is nature’s way of helping them to escape predators,” McDonald explains.
 “When a predator realizes it has a mouth full of feathers, its instinct is to expel them and if all goes well, the quail is released along with the loose feathers.”

 Button quail can be successfully kept with a variety of other cage birds, as in doves and finches.
 The larger the aviary, the more birds you can keep together.
 Planted aviaries afford the best places to keep a wide variety of birds together and look spectacular.
-Smaller cages are not a suitable place to try and keep Button quail with other birds, as both sexes can be territorial.
+Smaller cages are not a suitable place to try and keep these tiny quail with other birds, as both sexes can be territorial.
 The size of the enclosure ultimately determines if Button quail can safely be kept with other species.
 Button quail can be very aggressive toward other small birds, and some individuals may be too aggressive and will never be compatible with other types of birds.

 “People often buy eggs for hatching, and some keepers offer birds for sale on a regular basis,” Landry says in regards to the market on Button quail.
 “It’s not uncommon to find a vendor or two at a local bird mart offering Button quail for sale.”